MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/set-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, bir öğeye sabit bir başvuru açıklar.
+Türü bir öğeye sabit bir başvuru tanımlar.

 ### <a name="example"></a>Örnek